 TAM Regularly monitors and assesses the Safe Routes Program to maintain a world class Safe Routes to Schools program.
 Every three years, a formal evaluation report is prepared to assess the current program and provide recommendations for consideration.

-Read the Marin County Safe Routes to Schools Program Evaluation (September 2016).
+Read the final Marin County Safe Routes to Schools Program Evaluation as accepted by the TAM Board of Commissioners at their meeting of September 22, 2016.

 Free viewers are required for some of the attached documents.